The question. “Will you do this for me?”

 The first evening, the first book.
 The cracking steps of a dusty campus building, weighed down by the stifling Sun.
 One voice reciting, in smoothly flowing Tamil, and echoing in English, the story of a crooked sage who dreamt of writing of a war that ended everything.
 The other silent, listening raptly.

 The next, on a rainy morning, the second book.
-The iron-wrought balcony, and two black coffee mugs, steam spiralling into the nothingness.
-Through the muting sound of rain on everything, the first voice speaking of the dejected princess, her longing for revenge, and the beginning of the end.
+The iron-wrought balcony, and two mugs of black coffee, steam spiralling into nothingness.
+Through the muting sound of rain on everything, the first voice speaking of a dejected princess, her longing for revenge, and the beginning of the end.
 The second, listening, enthralled.

 The fourth book, on a summer afternoon.
 The sunlit grassy courtyard of a stark white colonial building, remnant of a chained and enslaved history, under the free open cloudless sky.
 A platter of mangoes between them.
 The first voice reading out some familiar age-old love story that was destined to end in sombre seperation.
 The other listening to the first, looking, but not seeing, the sky above, feeling a strange pleasant unease.

 The saga does not end there, but the distance does.

 Inspired by Venmurasu.